touying-typ/touying/slide.typ

   // update states
   let _update-states(repetitions) = {
     states.slide-counter.step()
+    if not self.appendix or self.appendix-in-outline {
       // if section is not none, then create a new section let section = utils.unify-section(section)
       if section != none {
         states._new-section(short-title: section.short-title, section.title)
       }
       // if subsection is not none, then create a new subsection let subsection = utils.unify-section(subsection)
       if subsection != none {
         states._new-subsection(short-title: subsection.short-title, subsection.title)
       }
+    }
-    // if appendix is false, then update the last-slide-counter and sections step if self.appendix == false {
+    // if appendix is false, then update the last-slide-counter and sections step if not self.appendix {
       states.last-slide-counter.step()
       states._sections-step(repetitions)
     }